 Does Milk Undergo Any Heat Treatment?

-Most of the milk we buy at the stores is usually pasteurized.
-To eliminate any bacteria, the milk is heated to 145 degrees Celsius then allowed to cool to 40 degrees.
+The milk we buy at the stores is usually pasteurized in most cases.
+To eliminate any bacteria, heat it to 145 degrees Celsius then allow it to cool to 40 degrees.

 Keep Pasteurized milk in the fridge, which is a great way to keep your family safe.
 Use it before the expiration date.